James is not a health care professional but he gladly shares biblical and science backed info on healthy eating/ lifestyle habits.

 Daniel- His Story

 The biblical prophet Daniel showed no fear at the prospect of being fed to the lions. (see Daniel 6:10 Holy Bible) However, the ideal of eating the same food as everyone else worried him.
 (Daniel 1:8) He then proved the supremacy of a simple God fearing diet.
-The Apostle Paul wrote that all scripture is good for instruction.
+Daniel example displayed what the Apostle Paul wrote: that all scripture is good for instruction.
 (2 Timothy 3:16)

 Daniel Diet Worthy